 Abstract

-In this contribution, a wrap-around motion prediction at the picture boundary is proposed.
-The proposed method adds a wrap-around candidate with the above left or above right motion vector candidate at a picture boundary for coding efficiency.
-Simulation results show that the wrap-around candidate yields 0.xx%, 0.xx%, and 0.00% BD-rate gain in end-to-end WS-PSNR with no complexity burden for PERP with horizontal geometry padding of reference pictures.
+In this contribution, a wrap-around motion vector prediction at the picture boundary is proposed.
+The proposed method adds a wrap-around motion vector candidate with the above left or above right motion vector candidate at a picture boundary for coding efficiency.
+Simulation results show that the wrap-around motion vector prediction at the picture boundary yields 0.xx%, 0.xx%, and 0.xx% BD-rate gain in end-to-end WS-PSNR with no complexity burden for PERP with horizontal geometry padding of reference pictures.

 Introduction